istio/istio.io/content/blog/2018/data-plane-setup/index.md

     alt="The overall architecture of an Istio-based application." caption="Istio Architecture"
     >}}

-It is important to understand that the sidecar injection into application pods happens automatically, though manual injection is also possible.
+It is important to understand that the sidecar injection into the application pods happens automatically, though manual injection is also possible.
 Traffic is directed from the application services to and from these sidecars without developers needing to worry about it.
-Once they are connected to the Istio service mesh, they can start using and reaping the benefits of all that it has to offer.
-But how does the data plane plumbing happen and what is really required to make it work seamlessly?
-In this post we will deep-dive into the specifics of sidecar injection models for a very clear understanding of how it works.
+Once the applications are connected to the Istio service mesh, developers can start using and reaping the benefits of all that the service mesh has to offer, but how does the data plane plumbing happen and what is really required to make it work seamlessly?
+In this post we will deep-dive into the specifics of the sidecar injection models to gain a very clear understanding of how sidecar injection works.

 ## Sidecar injection

-In simple terms, sidecar injection is done by modifying the pod template with the configuration of additional containers.
-The containers that are added as a part of Istio service mesh are:
+In simple terms, sidecar injection is adding the configuration of additional containers to the pod template.
+The added containers needed for the Istio service mesh are:

 `istio-init`
-This is an [Init Container] (<https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>) that is used to setup the iptables rules so that inbound/outbound traffic will go through the sidecar proxy.
+This [init container] (<https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>) is used to setup the `iptables` rules so that inbound/outbound traffic will go through the sidecar proxy.
 An init container is different than an app container in following ways:

 - It runs before an app container is started and it always runs to completion.
 - If there are many init containers, each should complete with success before the next container is started.

-So this is perfect for a set-up or initialization job which does not need to be a part of the actual application container.
-In this case, it does just that, which is to setup the iptables rules.
+So, you can see how this type of container is perfect for a set-up or initialization job which does not need to be a part of the actual application container.
+In this case, `istio-init` does just that and sets up the `iptables` rules.

 `istio-proxy`
 This is the actual sidecar proxy (based on Envoy).

 ### Manual injection

-In the manual injection method, `istioctl` can be used to modify the pod template and update it with the configuration of the above two containers.
-For both manual as well as automatic injection, Istio takes the configuration from the `istio-sidecar-injector` configmap and the mesh configmap `istio`.
+In the manual injection method, you can use `istioctl` to modify the pod template and add the configuration of the two containers previously mentioned.
+For both manual as well as automatic injection, Istio takes the configuration from the `istio-sidecar-injector` configuration map (configmap) and the mesh's `istio` configmap.

-Let’s look at the configuration of `istio-sidecar-injector` configmap, to get an idea of what actually is going on.
+Let’s look at the configuration of the `istio-sidecar-injector` configmap, to get an idea of what actually is going on.

 {{< text bash yaml>}}
 $ kubectl -n istio-system get configmap istio-sidecar-injector -o=jsonpath='{.data.config}'